DushyanthKM/Health_care_Analysis-Advanced_Excel/README.md

    - **Smoking and Cancer Risk:** Non-smokers had a higher cancer history, suggesting that other factors contribute to cancer risk.
    - **Obesity & Cancer Correlation:** Overweight and obese patients showed a higher incidence of cancer.
    - **Obesity & Hospital Costs:** Obese patients incurred higher hospital charges, even with normal blood sugar levels.
-   - **Region-wise Costs:** Tier 2 hospitals had the highest charges, potentially due to limited healthcare infrastructure.
+   - **Region-Wise Costs:** Tier 2 hospitals had the highest charges, potentially due to limited healthcare infrastructure.
-   - **Age-cost Distribution:** Hospital charges increased with age, with a sharp rise after 60.
+   - **Age & Cost Relaionship:** Hospital charges increased with age, with a sharp rise after 60.

 ## 🔹Conclusion
 This analysis highlights the importance of maintaining a healthy weight and blood sugar levels to prevent cancer and reduce healthcare costs.
 Additionally, Tier 2 cities should focus on improving healthcare infrastructure and awareness to minimize hospital charges.